-21. Invasive non-native plant species (INNS) V 2 July 2017 THE SCOPE OF THIS WASTE MANAGEMENT NOTE GENERAL DUTY OF CARE REQUIREMENTS Removal of INNS plants from the place of generation is subject to Duty of INNS plants and soils contaminated with INNS that have been removed or excavated are classified as Care and additionally, where hazardous, the Hazardous Waste Regulations waste.
-Their storage, disposal such as burning, burying and treatment is subject to waste legislation as they may be contaminated with oil. and relevant code of practice.
-This note summaries waste regulatory controls needed to manage them.
-Registered waste carriers must be used when transporting waste. ٠ Waste must be kept safe and prevented from escaping during transport, WASTE TYPE, DESCRIPTION AND CLASSIFICATION handling and subsequent storage.
-Hazardous waste consignment notes must be completed when hazardous waste is moved from one premises to another and when waste leaves our Waste is any INNS plant material which has grown at the location where we undertake riverbank control, it must be kept for three years. maintenance, in channels, site clearance works (including revenue and capital projects) which needs Transfer of hazardous waste from waterways or the field as part of pollution removing.
-Waste may also be generated on our trash screens, pumping stations or by targeted control control activities to a depot or waste facility must be accompanied by a programmes against the INNS. consignment note.
-Waste transfer notes must be completed when the waste leaves our control, ٠ the documentation must be kept for two years.
+GENERAL DUTY OF CARE REQUIREMENTS

+- Removal of INNS plants from the place of generation is subject to Duty of Care and additionally, where hazardous, the Hazardous Waste Regulations as they may be contaminated with oil. - Registered waste carriers must be used when transporting waste. - Waste must be kept safe and prevented from escaping during transport, handling and subsequent storage. - Hazardous waste consignment notes must be completed when hazardous waste is moved from one premises to another and when waste leaves our control, it must be kept for three years. - Transfer of hazardous waste from waterways or the field as part of pollution control activities to a depot or waste facility must be accompanied by a consignment note. - Waste transfer notes must be completed when the waste leaves our control, the documentation must be kept for two years.

 Important!
-All equipment used to manage INNS plants must be thoroughly cleaned after use, in accordance with the check, clean, dry campaign, 15.1.1.1.1 Waste Activity Conditions/ Limits, for all details see full wording of relevant regulatory control.
-Regulatory control
+All equipment used to manage INNS plants must be thoroughly cleaned after use, in accordance with the check, clean, dry campaign.

+15.1.1.1 Waste Activity

+Conditions/ Limits, for all details see full wording of relevant regulatory control.